daleskinz/Grid-Testimonial-Page/README.md

 # Grid-Testimonial-Page
-Testimonial page, using CSS grid
+Testimonial page, using CSS and grid

 Project From Frontend Mentor